 Whenever an enrolled student drops out, we contact students on the waitlist in the order of sign-up, offering the spot and asking for confirmation by a given deadline.
 Waitlisted students interested in taking the opened spot will need to send payment for the class by phone or through a personalized invoice sent by email.
 If we don’t hear from you before the given deadline, we will offer the spot to the next student on the waitlist.

-Sometimes an enrolled student drops out less than 24 hours before the class starts, and in those cases we will email the entire group of waitlisted students with the opportunity to take their place, and in some cases will follow up by phone.
+Sometimes an enrolled student drops out just a few days or even hours before the class starts, and in those cases we will email the entire group of waitlisted students with the opportunity to take their place, and in some cases will follow up by phone.
 We will give the spot to whoever confirms with us first.

-Unfortunately, our booking system does not allow us to notify waitlisted students when similar classes are opened for registration.
+Unfortunately, we are unable to notify waitlisted students when similar classes are opened for registration.
 You will need to keep an eye on our website or newsletter to sign up for any classes that are of interest, even for repeat classes for which you may have already joined a waitlist for another date.
-While this feature of our booking system excels in protecting your privacy, we recognize it presents an inconvenience for some students.
-We appreciate your patience and understanding.

 Due to capacity concerns relating to Covid, we are unable to accept drop-ins to our classes at this time, including waitlisted students hoping to find an open spot.
 We are also limiting class sizes to smaller groups than usual, resulting in longer-than-usual waitlists.
 Thank you for your encouragement, flexibility, and support as we continue working to manage the effects of Covid in our programming.